Azure/azure-powershell/src/RedisCache/RedisCache/help/Set-AzRedisCache.md

           Tag                : {}
           Zone               : []
 ```
-This command helps you in enable clustering for your Azure Cache for Redis instance.
-For increasing the Shard Count you have to enable clustering first.
+This cmdlet helps you in enable clustering for your Azure Cache for Redis instance.
+For increasing the shard count, must enable clustering first.

 ```